jaizunT/jaizunT.github.io/README.md

 ## 🗣️ Speech Classifier Visualization

-This section showcases visualizations used in a speech classification lab.
+This section showcases visualizations used in a speech classifier.
 The first plot is a spectrogram representing time-frequency features of spoken audio.
 The second plot shows clustered embeddings of the processed signals.

 <details>
   <summary>📊 Click to view spectrogram and clustering plots</summary>